-In the United States, there were 8,900 jobs for Life Scientist in 2016.
+In 2016, there was an estimated number of 8,900 jobs in the United States for Life Scientist.
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Life Scientist by 2026.
-The BLS estimates 800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.

 The states with the most job growth for Life Scientist are Nevada, Arizona, and Florida.
 Watch out if you plan on working in Alaska, North Dakota, or Nebraska.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Life Scientists is somewhere between $43,390 and $149,930.